thomaskoppelaar/alutiiq/readme.md

 Alutiiq is a deckbuilder, meaning that you try and create strategies around existing cards.

-Each turn, you draw 5 cards.
-You're able to play one action card per turn, as well as buy one card in the store.
-The amount of money you have is decided by the cards in your hand, and the action cards that you have played in your turn.
-You can gain more money in a turn through the usage of actions and buying new cards that have an increased value.

-If you're familiar with Dominion, you will most likely recognize all of the cards in this game.
-If not, you can use the `(I)nformation` command to see a card's description.
+If you've played Dominion before, you will most likely be familiar with the mechanics already.
+If not, I suggest you take a look at the [rules](./docs/rules.md)

 ## Contributing